AishwaryaHastak/MNIST_Digit_Classification/README.md

 There are four main parts to the code:

-**Loading the Dataset**: The images are of size 28*28 pixels.
+**1. Loading the Dataset**: The images are of size 28*28 pixels.
 We transform all images to a common size of 32*32 to be able to implement the LENET architecture.
 We load the dataset available in the pytorch datasets class and define the training and testing dataloader.

-**Defining the model**: We define a class for a custom model that inherits nn.Module, which allows for automatic parameter initialization and tracking and gradient computation.
+**2. Defining the model**: We define a class for a custom model that inherits nn.Module, which allows for automatic parameter initialization and tracking and gradient computation.
 We define the layers in the initialization method and define the forward pass.

-**Training**: We set the model in training mode using model.train().
+**3. Training**: We set the model in training mode using model.train().
 We iterate over each batch in the training dataloader for n number of epochs, setting the gradients to zero at the beginning of each batch processing, getting the model outputs, calculating loss, and performing a backward pass to calculate the gradients, and then finally updating the model parameters.
 We calculate and record the loss and accuracy after each epoch.

-**Testing**: We set the model in evaluation mode using model.eval() [which is also a functionality provided by the nn.Module class].
+**4. Testing**: We set the model in evaluation mode using model.eval() [which is also a functionality provided by the nn.Module class].
 We iterate over the testing dataloader and get the testing loss and accuracy for each epoch.

 ---
 # OUTPUTS